Discrete Breathers in a Honeycomb Lattice Near a Semi-Dirac Point: Anti-continuum regime and discrete breathers

 where $\mathcal{K}$ is the complete elliptic integral of the first kind.
 Note that periodic solutions exist in the anti-continuum limit, \eqref{cn}, with any frequency $\omega_b>\Omega_-$ in the hardening case and $0<\omega_b<\Omega_+$ in the softening case.
-As the solution amplitude, $a_*$, approaches zero, the time-dependent term in \eqref{cn} approaches $a_*\cos(\Omega_{\mp}t)$ and $T_b^{\pm}$ in \eqref{per} approaches $2\pi/\Omega_{\mp}.$ Both the non-resonance and non-degeneracy conditions fail in this limit.
-For almost every possible nonzero $a_*$, both conditions are satisfied and imply that discrete breathers with almost any $\omega_b$ in the ranges above exist on the globally coupled lattice in \eqref{eq1}, at least up to some coupling strength $\lambda_b>0$.
+As the solution amplitude, $a_*$, approaches zero, the time-dependent term in \eqref{cn} approaches $a_*\cos(\Omega_{\mp}t)$ and $T_b^{\pm}$ in \eqref{per} approaches $2\pi/\Omega_{\mp}.$ Both the non-resonance and non-degeneracy conditions above fail in this limit.
+For almost every possible nonzero $a_*$, both conditions are satisfied and imply that discrete breathers with almost any $\omega_b$ in the ranges above exist on the globally coupled lattice in \eqref{eq1}, at least up to some coupling strength $\lambda_b>0$ (see \cite{Hof:23} for details).

 We note that the continued breathers are \textit{exponentially localized} on the lattice.
-This is true for the nearest-neighbor couplings considered here, but also more generally for an infinite number of couplings so long as at each site there exists a positive number $R$ such that the coupling strengths decay exponentially outside a circle of radius $R$ centered on that site \cite{Hof:23}.
+This is true for the nearest-neighbor couplings considered here, but also more generally for an infinite number of couplings so long as at each site there exists a positive number $R$ such that the coupling strengths decay exponentially outside a circle of radius $R$ centered on that site.
+A formal proof of this claim is given in \cite{Hof:23}.